Retiring Highgate site manager will be 'greatly missed'

 The end of term is approaching and one staff member in Highgate is "a bit sad" about that.

-Troyton Banbury is retiring as site manager at St Michael's CoE Primary School, in North Road, after serving the community for 21 years.
+Troyton Bunbury is retiring as site manager at St Michael's CoE Primary School, in North Road, after serving the community for 21 years.

 The school's executive head, Geraldine Gallagher, said "his large boots will be very hard to fill".